Jbleezy/BO1-Reimagined/README.md

 * Option to change FOV (65-120 in intervals of 5)
 * Option to change max FPS (60, 90, 120, 180, 240, 360, 500, 750, 1000, or unlimited)
 * Option to show FPS on HUD
-* Option to add weapon cycle delay
+* Option to change weapon switch delay
 * Option to enable or disable fog
 * Options to enable or disable enemy counter, timer, health bar, zone names, and character names
 * Option to enable or disable character dialog (host only)